Reasonable Accommodations

 Q: May an employer tell other employees that an individual is receiving a RA when employees ask questions about a coworker with a disability?

-A: Since responding to specific coworker questions may be difficult, employers might find it helpful before such questions are raised to provide all employees with information about various laws that require employers to meet certain employee needs (e.g., the ADA, the FEHA and the FMLA), while also requiring them to protect the privacy of employees.
-In providing general ADA and FEHA information to employees, an employer may wish to highlight the obligation to provide RA, including the interactive process and different types of RAs, and the statute's confidentiality protections.
+A: Employers might find it helpful to provide all employees with information about various laws that require employers to meet certain employee needs (e.g., the ADA, the FEHA and the FMLA), while also requiring them to protect the privacy of employees.
+Employers should consult with an experienced employment law attorney to discuss what information could be delivered in orientation materials, employee handbooks, notices accompanying paystubs, and posted flyers.

 If you have any further questions or need additional information about reasonable accommodations, or you need legal representation once a request has been made, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.